Servicemembers Civil Relief Act (SCRA)

 View Details

-Whether you qualify, and if a deferment or forbearance would assist you in repaying your student loans, depends on your circumstances.
-Please keep in mind that interest will still continue to accrue and may be capitalized (added to the principal balance of your loan(s)) at the end of any deferment or forbearance period.
+Depending on your circumstance and qualifications, a deferment or forbearance will postpone your repayment obligation when facing a financial hardship; however, interest will continue to accrue and may capitalize (added to the principal balance of your loans) at the end of the deferment or forbearance period.
 This may increase the amount you pay over the life of the loan.

 Even though a deferment or forbearance may postpone your repayment obligation, we recommend exploring your repayment plan options first.
 Certain plans may offer you a lower payment option (as low as $0) and keep you on track to paying off your loans faster.
 You may even qualify to have a portion of your loan forgiven.